iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/4_energy_flows.rst

 Another exception ia a level labelled :math`q`, this letter is reserved for stock piles (see section :ref:`_stockpiles`).

+**IMPORTANT:** Generally central production systems should not deliver to the first (demand) level.
+In this case the production of the system would be forced to follow the demand pattern.

 4.1.1 	Demand Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. math::